-Staff Area of expertise Involvement in residency training Example: Pathologists (5 persons), including 3 board-certified pathologists Forensic wildlife pathology (2 persons), amphibians reptiles and fish (1 person), marine wildlife (1 person) All will be involved in the residency training, either through direct assistance (2) or available for further questions and journal clubs (3)
+Staff Area of expertise Involvement in residency training Example: Pathologists (5 persons), including 3 board- certified pathologists Forensic wildlife pathology (2 persons), amphibians reptiles and fish (1 person), marine wildlife (1 person) All will be involved in the residency training, either through direct assistance (2) or available for further questions and journal clubs (3)

-Name of supervisor: Current (re)certification status of the supervisor: Address of training site: Has the supervisor or training s ite changed since the last evalua tion: ities, and that I will provide addit e (incl. the annexes) is an accur ional information or documentat Signed Dated
+Name of supervisor:

+Current (re)certification status of the supervisor:.....

+Address of training site:

+Has the supervisor or training site changed since the last evaluation:

+I, the responsible programme supervisor, attest that the above (incl. the annexes) is an accurate indication of the residency facilities, and that I will provide additional information or documentation as requested by the Education Committee.

+Signed

+Dated